 Data on drug use among 15- to 16-year-old students are reported by the 2015 European School Survey Project on Alcohol and Other Drugs (ESPAD).
 This study has been conducted in Bulgaria since 1999.
-Bulgarian students reported higher than average (35 countries) levels of lifetime use for six of the eight key substances studied, including cannabis, illicit drugs other than cannabis and new psychoactive substances.
-Lifetime cannabis use increased substantially between 1999 and 2003, but has remained relatively stable since then.
+In 2015, Bulgarian students reported higher than average (based on data from 35 countries) levels of lifetime use for six of the eight key substances studied, including cannabis, illicit drugs other than cannabis and new psychoactive substances.
+Lifetime cannabis use increased substantially between 1999 and 2003, and has increased slightly since then.
 Bulgarian students reported one of the highest rates of lifetime cannabis use among the ESPAD countries.
-For results reported for the last 30 days, cigarette use, alcohol use and heavy episodic drinking also exceeded the ESPAD average.
-However, the results showed that levels of lifetime use of inhalants and non-prescription use of tranquillisers or sedatives were slightly below the ESPAD average.
+Cigarette use, alcohol use and heavy episodic drinking for the last 30 days also exceeded the ESPAD average.
+However, lifetime use of inhalants and non-prescription use of tranquillisers or sedatives were slightly below the ESPAD average.

-Studies among university students conducted in 2006-14 also indicate relatively stable levels of cannabis consumption among young adults over this period.
+In 2017, a National Representative Survey among students (grades 9-12) was conducted; around 26 % of the students reported having used an illicit drug at least once in their lifetime.
+Studies conducted among university students in 2006-14 indicate relatively stable levels of cannabis consumption among young adults over this period.

 Studies reporting estimates of high-risk drug use can help to identify the extent of the more entrenched drug use problems, while data on first-time entrants to specialised drug treatment centres, when considered alongside other indicators, can inform an understanding of the nature of and trends in high-risk drug use.

 Recent data on high-risk drug use in Bulgaria are limited.
 In general, problem drug use in Bulgaria is linked to the use of opioids (primarily heroin) and injecting drug use.